-The Georgia Institute of Technology’s School of Architecture (SoA) invites applications for the Ventulett NEXT Generation Visiting Fellowship position for the 2018-19 academic year.
-This is a two-year, full-time appointment beginning Fall 2018, with a review and evaluation after the first year.
-The NEXT Fellows is a new initiative in the SoA intended to attract candidates who are at the beginning of their careers and interested in interdisciplinary teaching and research that merges design, technology, and culture.
+The Georgia Institute of Technology’s School of Architecture (SoA) invites applications for the Ventulett NEXT Generation Visiting Fellowship position for the 2019-20 academic year.
+This is a two-year, full-time appointment beginning Fall 2019, with a review and evaluation after the first year.
+The NEXT Fellows is an initiative in the SoA intended to attract candidates who are at the beginning of their careers and interested in interdisciplinary teaching and research that merges design, technology, and culture.

 Ventulett NEXT Generation Visiting Fellow in Architecture

 NEXT Fellows will be expected to teach design studios and/or seminars/workshops at both the undergraduate and graduate level and participate actively in the life of the School.
 The workshops can be used to assist the Fellow in his/her own directed research that will result in a public exhibition and lecture at the School.
 NEXT Fellows will be given an unparalleled opportunity to advance their own individual interests through teaching and design research utilizing the full resources of the College of Design including our Digital Fabrication & Robotics Laboratory that houses a suite of industrial-scale CNC equipment.
-There are numerous research initiatives at the College and Institute that Fellows can connect with, including Smart Cities, Eco-Urbanism, Urban Climate, GIS, and Evidence-based Design, among others.
 Fellows will be encouraged to conduct interdisciplinary work with faculty from other schools within the College of Design and across campus, including computing, engineering, and sciences, and will be given support in making these connections.
 Fellows will also have the opportunity to work with SoA research faculty and Ph.D. students on projects of common interest.

 Salary is competitive and commensurate with experience and qualifications.
 Each Fellow also receives a stipend to support research-related expenses.

-Letter of interest, curriculum vita, teaching interest statement (1 p. max), research statement (2 pp. max), portfolio of creative work (20 pp. max), and names and contact information for three references are required.
+Candidates must submit a letter of interest, Curriculum Vita, teaching interest statement (1 p. max), research statement (2 pp. max), portfolio of creative work (25 pp. max), and names and contact information for three references.